awsdocs/elb-classic-load-balancers-user-guide/doc_source/enable-access-logs.md

 1. On the navigation pane, under **Load Balancing**, choose **Load Balancers**\.

-1. Select your load balancer\.
+1. Select the name of your load balancer to open its details page\.

 1. On the **Description** tab, choose **Configure access logs**\.